The first issues of both our College & Pro Football Newsletter and Trends

 in a very rare instance can we foresee a Triple Play and we have not had a Triple

-Play Selection in quite a number of seasons.
+Play Premium Selection in more than 10 seasons.

 College & Pro Newsletter